 This is time management for most people in a nutshell: You do the simple stuff at the beginning of the day and push the most challenging tasks toward the end of the day.
 When the end of the day comes, you feel frustrated that those big leaps did not happen and then you carry them to the next day.
 Always be aware of this fact: Procrastination and perfectionism can kill your company!
+As a business coach, I see this issue all too often.
+My CEO coaching services will help you learn all the signs of a good leader, and these drawbacks are definitely not on that list.

 This is just human nature.
 You procrastinate on the tough stuff, imagining that you can do it better later and make it flawless.
 In reality, this is an excuse that people hide behind.
 It’s a way to avoid our fears and, ultimately, our dreams.
 Be willing to act boldly and go after the big challenges first, starting right now.
 Stop overthinking it.
 Once you make a decision, take action at that moment.
 Write the letter, make the call, send the email—show up in a bigger way than you ever have before.
 But do not wait for the planets to align.
 Take action now and, by next week, your anxiety will start to dissipate because you are going for it and making progress.
 I am always so impressed by persistent people, whether they are getting the results they want or not.
 No matter what, if they keep pushing forward the big break they are waiting for is just one step away.
 Why would you ever want to miss that opportunity?